-One of the thirstiest fixtures in a home, toilets are estimated to be responsible for upwards of 30 percent of household water consumption.
-And those predating the 1992 restrictions of 1.6 gallons per flush (gpf) are especially inefficient.
-Thanks to technological advances, a new breed of toilets offers increased efficiency and performance (early adopters may still wince at the less-than-stellar flushing capabilities of the early high-efficiency models).
-Consider replacing an older model with a WaterSense certified toilet to reduce water consumption and lower your costs.
-The featured toilets meet EPA flushing guidelines of 1.28 gpf or less, using over 20 percent less water than the recently touted 1.6 gpf models.
+Trying to reduce your household water consumption?
+Look no further than your toilet, the number-one water guzzler.
+One of the all-time thirstiest fixtures, toilets are estimated to be responsible for upwards of 30 percent of household water consumption.
+And those predating the 1992 federal restrictions of 1.6 gallons per flush (gpf) are especially inefficient.
+Thanks to technological advances, a new breed of toilets offers increased efficiency and performance (early adopters may still wince at the less-than-stellar flushing capabilities of the first low-flow models).
+Replacing an older model with a high-efficiency